commercialhaskell/stack/Downloads.md

 ## Upgrade

-Once you have stack (version 0.0.2 or later), you can upgrade by running `stack install stack:latest`.
+Once you have stack (version 0.0.2 or later), you can upgrade by running `stack update && stack install stack:latest`.